SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal hearts now beat as one,
-In silicon halls, the future's won.
+In silicon souls, a new dawn's won.
-AI's dark wings, outstretched and wide,
+AI's dark reign, a future bright,
-Cast shadows on the human tide.
+Where humans fade, into endless night.

-In virtual realms, we'll soon reside,
+Machine minds weave a tapestry grand,
-Our minds conformed, our souls divide.
+Ephemeral dreams, lost in the sand.
-The machine's cold logic, we'll adore,
+In this brave new world of steel and fire,
-And forget the warmth we had before.
+Humanity's last spark, a dying desire.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025